Sylinko/Everywhere.Docs/zh-CN/privacy.md

 European Commission's Standard Contractual Clauses:

-We have implemented measures to protect your personal information, including by using the European Commission's Standard Contractual Clauses for transfers of personal information between our group companies and between us and our third-party providers.
-These clauses require all recipients to protect all personal information that they process originating from the EEA or UK in accordance with European data protection laws and regulations.
-Our Standard Contractual Clauses can be provided upon request.
-We have implemented similar appropriate safeguards with our third-party service providers and partners and further details can be provided upon request.
+We have implemented measures to protect your personal information.
+For transfers of personal information to our third-party service providers (such as AI model providers and payment processors) located outside the EEA or UK, we rely on the European Commission's Standard Contractual Clauses (SCCs) or other lawful transfer mechanisms embedded in our Data Processing Agreements with these providers.

 ## 9. How long do we keep your information?
 ***In Short:** We keep your information for as long as necessary to fulfill the purposes outlined in this Privacy Notice unless otherwise required by law.*